wabarurse/wabarurse/README.md

 # Richard Huang's GitHub Profile

 Hi, I'm Richard, a software engineering student at the University of Waterloo.
-I enjoy working on projects that involve embedded systems, AI, and full-stack development.

 ---